Academy Awards: Accusations of bias

 Typical criticism of the Academy Awards for Best Picture is that among the winners and nominees there is an over-representation of romantic historical epics, biographical dramas, romantic dramedies and family melodramas, most of which are released in the U.S. in the last three months of the calendar year.
-The Oscars have been infamously known for selecting specific genres of films to be awarded.
-The term "Oscar bait" was coined to describe such films.
+The term "Oscar bait" was coined to describe films in such genres.
 This has led, at times, to more specific criticisms that the Academy is disconnected from the audience, e.g., by favoring "Oscar bait" over audience favorites or favoring historical melodramas over critically acclaimed films that depict current life issues.

 Despite the success of The Dark Knight and WALL-E, these films did not receive a Best Picture nomination at the 81st Academy Awards.
 These decisions received substantial criticism and were described as "snubs" by many publications.
 The backlash to the decision was such that, for the 82nd Academy Awards in 2010, the Academy increased the limit for Best Picture nominees from five to ten.